epicleet/write-ups/2022/zer0ptsCTF/crypto/anti_fermat/README.md

     return a-b, a + b
 ```

-So adding the RSA decrypt, we have the full solver:
+So adding the RSA decrypt part, we have the full solver:

 ```python
 from math import isqrt